by Mike Retzlaff

 So what do you do with this information?
 If you decide that you need a mash rest to degrade proteins, mash in at 1 qt. per pound.
 You can then do a step infusion to raise the temp to the next rest.
 This will automatically thin the mash as you proceed.

 In a 5 gallon batch for example, let’s start with 9# of crushed malt @ 75o.
 We want a thick proteolytic rest of about 124o.
-We’ll heat 9 quarts of water to 136o and stir in the grist.
+We’ll heat 9 quarts of brewing liquor to 136o and stir in the grist.
 We now have a thick mash of 1 qt. per pound.
 After this 25 to 30 minute rest, we’ll find that the enzymes are doing their job as the mash has loosened up quite a bit.
-By adding 5 quarts of boiling water, we’ll raise the temp to 152o.
+By adding 5 quarts of boiling liquor, we’ll raise the temp to 152o.
 This will result in a mash ratio of 1.55 qts. per pound for our saccharification rest.
 Alpha & beta amylase work better in this thinner mash and it will still fit in a 5 gallon water cooler mash tun.

 Just some basic understanding and a little imagination will help you adjust your procedures and allow you to exercise better control over your mash.
 It’s all about managing the enzymes.
 When they’re happy, they work better which makes us happy too; we get more from that crushed malt with only a few simple adjustments to our regimen.
 We can also wind up brewing better beer!